MorrisCastro04/holbertonschool-zero_day/git/README.md

 # Git Commands

-This project to learn how git works, also explore some commands and get familiar with them.
+This project is to learn how git works, also explore some commands and get familiar with them.

 October 02, 2023 - October 08, 2023